 Do rabbits hibernate?
+The answer may surprise you.

-Can pet rabbits go into hibernation?
+Can rabbits go into hibernation?

-No, rabbits cannot go into a state of hibernation.
+The short answer is no, rabbits cannot go into a state of hibernation.

 They need lots of space inside, to be able to run around and explore, but can have an open indoor cage as a ‘base’ where they can retreat to if they want some time away.
+Be sure to check out our complete guide if you’re wondering what do rabbits need in their cage.

 It is also important to understand the difference between hibernation and a comatose state.
 Hibernation is a natural and normal state for many species and their bodies have adapted to be able to cope with this.
 A coma is a consequence of a disease process, whereby the animal is in a prolonged unconsciousness and cannot respond to any external stimuli.
 Other signs of being in a coma include irregular breathing and the pupils not reacting to light.